Goostavo/gettingAndCleaningData/CODEBOOK.md

 Codebook for the variables generated
 ======================

-This codebook extend the feature descriptions locate on the file features.info.txt contained on the dataset's package.
+**This codebook extends the feature descriptions located on the file features\_info.txt contained on the dataset's package.**

 ## Output Variables